 Can’t I just use over-the-counter medications for my animal (e.g. give Tylenol to my cat or dog?)?

-The short answer to this question is an absolute NO. Never give your animal a medication without consulting a veterinarian or a pharmacist with veterinary medicine training.
+The short answer to this question is a simple, NO. Never give your animal a medication without consulting a veterinarian or a pharmacist with veterinary medicine knowledge and experience.
 Each animal species metabolizes medications differently, responds to medications differently, and therefore .
 So, medications that are safe in humans may not be safe in animals, and medications safe for a dog may not even be safe for a cat!
-For example if your cat or dog is in pain, giving one regular strength acetaminophen (Tylenol) tablet could be toxic to the cat or dog.
+For example if your cat or dog is in pain, giving one regular strength acetaminophen (Tylenol) tablet could be toxic to the animal.

 How can Stafford Pharmacy help with your pets medication needs?

-At Stafford Pharmacy our pharmacists have taken advanced training on veterinary medicine.
+At Stafford Pharmacy our pharmacists have taken advanced training in veterinary medicine.
 If you have questions about your pet’s current medications, please feel free to ask us.
 If there is anything we are not certain about, we have the staff and resources to find an answer to your question.
 Where we really shine is when we have an opportunity to work with your animal’s veterinarian to solve particularly challenging therapeutic problems.
 Sometimes it is a situation where an off the shelf, commercial product may not be the best solution or may not even be available.
 Other instances it is simply a challenging problem that requires a customized dosage form – a suspension flavoured with one of our many flavour choices or maybe it would be better as an oral, flavoured capsule.
 The possibilities are – well, almost infinite.

 Can I have my pet’s prescription made at Stafford Pharmacy?